Educational quality of the programme

 Our strengths

-• Personal guidance: the course coordination office advise students on their individual programme options and provide help where necessary.
+- Personal guidance: the programme coordination office advises students on their individual programme options and provides help where possible.
 The excellent teaching staff is very dedicated and highly approachable.

 Where do we get this information from?